 To eat in this area, we enjoyed Tongtong Dwaeji (통통돼지) for Korean BBQ, Gosami (고삼이) for seafood, and New York Apartment for a hamburger at one time or another, and you might as well, but there are hundreds of other restaurants near Ewha, Sinchon, and Hongdae alike, so feel free to find your own favorites.

-If you plan to stay out into the small hours, be sure to refer to the metro schedule.
-Remember that the last train runs around midnight and the first train doesn't start again until around 5:30 AM; so, you will have to take a taxi if you choose to stay after midnight unless you want to stay out until the train is awake again.
+If you plan to stay out into the small hours, be sure to refer to the metro schedule and night bus options.
+Remember that the last train runs around midnight and the first train doesn't start again until around 5:30 AM; so, you will want to make sure that the N26 or N62 night bus can get you where you need to go if you choose to stay after midnight.
+Alternately, you will have to take a taxi or stay out until the train is awake again.

 We've mapped out the best walks in the area below.
 We generally enjoy walking the smaller, charming streets between Ewha and Sinchon and again around Hongik University.
 We typically prefer to take the metro between Sinchon and Hongik University, but we've also mapped out a tolerable "backdoor" route between Sinchon and Hongik for those who would prefer an on foot option, as well.